christroutner/plugin-template-connextcms/README.md

 `pluginSettings.json` is a configuration file used by ConnextCMS to figure out which files need to be loaded.
 This file is not used by KeystoneJS.

 `pluginLoader.js` is executed by ConnextCMS Dashboard on page load.
-It dynamically loads the plugin Backbone View and Models.
+It dynamically loads the plugin Backbone View, Models, and Collections.
 It also adds the plugin to the Left Menu View.
 This file is not used by KeystoneJS.

 ## Summary/Usage